firozkhan18/Java-Evaluations/java-basic-fundamental-functional-interfaces.md

 List<Integer> l = map(Arrays.asList("lambdas","in","action"), (String s) -> s.length());
 ```

-## Functional Interfaces in Java

-Java Streams
-Functional Interface, Java 8 Stream
-Introduced in Java 8, a functional interface is simply an interface that has exactly one abstract method.
-Learn more about functional interfaces in this tutorial.

 ### 1. What is a Functional Interface?
 ### 1.1.
 Only one abstract method is allowed
 Functional interfaces are new additions in Java 8.
 As a rule, a functional interface can contain exactly one abstract method.
 These functional interfaces are also called Single Abstract Method interfaces (SAM Interfaces).